 Fearing the worst, Shay tensed up and clasped her hands together hoping they weren't in trouble for passing notes again.
 Bob just calmly approached after giving her a reassuring look.

 Flattening out the papers in front of him, the adult glanced up from his desk and beamed, "Congratulations!
 Out of everyone in the class you two did the best, especially you Shay, what an improvement."
-He praised.
+He praised them on the results of the math test they'd taken first thing in the morning.

 Feeling her heart jump in excited relief she smiled back bashfully, "Thanks… I had someone who really helped me study…" She giggled, sparing a playful glance at Bob, who pulled at the collar of his jersey in embarrassment.